Ard3ny/ard3ny.github.io/_posts/2026-01-05-Visualize-qbittorrent-metrics-in-the-grafana.md

 Label: Prometheus

-Change data source options -> Type: Prometheus (This is the datasouce name of qbitorrent-exporter so change according to your needs)
+Change data source options -> Type: Prometheus (This is the datasouce name of prometheus instance so change according to your needs)

 ![grafana_4](/assets/img/posts/2026-01-05-Visualize-qbittorrent-metrics-in-the-grafana.md/grafana4.png)